 Defined benefit obligations relate to the liabilities under the College's membership of the Local Government pension Scheme.
-Further details are given in Note 23.
+Further details are given in Note 22.

 Other provisions relate to a legal obligation to carry out remedial pipework in the institution's leasehold building.
-This work will be completed during 2017/18.